Menu

 Vocational Training

-Identify girls who are unable to pursue studies beyond Std X or XII and provide and vocational training.
+Identify girls who are unable to pursue studies beyond Std X or XII and provide vocational training & further education through NIOS Programme.

 04.